dustinpfister/blog_posts/_posts/threejs-wireframe.md

 Still looking into the other options is very much called for depending on a rage of factors such as making the choice of using a [light source](/2022/02/25/threejs-light/) or not.
 When it comes to the subject of light with wire frame mode it will matter if I am using a material that responds to light or not.
 Also with some of the alternative solutions that have to do with making textures it will matter if I go with the map property and the standard material.
 There will me more on this in later sections in this post.

+### Source code examples are also on Github

+The source code examples that I am writing about here can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-wireframe).
+This is also where I park the source code examples for my many [other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter with three.js

 When I first wrote this post I was using r111 of threejs, and the last time I cam around to do a little editing of this content I was testing things out on r140.
 Code breaking changes are introduced to threejs all the time, so I need to repeat this in every threejs post regardless of what the post might be on.
 When it comes to just using the wire frame mode boolean of a material I can not say that has changed much, but other aspects of these examples might break in future versions of three.js.

-### Source code examples are also on Github

-The source code examples that I am writing about here can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-wireframe).

 ## 1 - Basic wire frame demo